 The Centreline Crossover Trading Strategy

 Previously in the first article of our MasterClass on MACD, we talked about what MACD is and how to use it while making trading strategies.
-Checkout the first article if you haven’t already.
+Check out the first MACD Masterclass if you haven’t already.
 In this article, we’ll be talking about the most basic centreline crossover trading strategy using the MACD indicator to generate buy/sell signals.
 We’ll also be talking about stop-loss and false signal filtering while implementing it on Mudrex.
 We’ll be discussing the following topics in-depth with screenshots of Mudrex’s strategy canvas wherever necessary:

 - Centreline Meaning